andrewfenn/fendeb/README.md

     $ fendeb create

-    or you can specify exactly what you want and skip the menu prompts
+Or you can specify exactly what you want and skip the menu prompts

     $ fendeb create -d debian -m http://ftp.th.debian.org/debian/ -r stable -a amd64